 Housing is a human right.
 We must enact housing policies that uphold this basic principle.
-As Seattle grows so does its wealth, and we are at a crossroads in deciding if that prosperity is shared by all, or if that wealth is transferred to the hands of the few.
+As Seattle grows, so does its wealth, and we are at a crossroads in deciding if that prosperity is to be shared by all, or if that wealth is to be transferred to the hands of the few.
 At the heart of this conflict is the truth that everyone, everywhere, has the right to a home free from displacement or discrimination.
-To make housing affordable Seattle must adopt new policies that empowers the community to control speculation, promotes growth that benefits both newcomers and existing residents, and builds power for tenants in their buildings.
+To make housing affordable, Seattle must adopt new policies that empower the community to control speculation, that promote growth that benefits both newcomers and existing residents, and that ensure enforcement of tenants’ rights.

-The housing crisis demands an urgent response, and these proposals represent a fundamental shift in prioritizing people over profits.
+The housing crisis demands an urgent response, and these proposals represent a fundamental shift by prioritizing people over profits.

 Tenant Collective Bargaining Rights

-Seattle can lead the nation in fundamentally changing the imbalanced power relationship between tenants and landlords in determining the cost and quality of their living conditions.
-The city must adopt standards for tenants to collectively bargain over long term rental contracts with their building owners.
-This would enable tenants to bargain with owners to improve building conditions and allow tenants to negotiate for reasonable rents.
+Seattle can lead the nation in fundamentally changing the present imbalance of power between tenants and landlords in determining the cost and quality of their living conditions.
+The city must adopt standards that permit tenants to collectively bargain over long term rental contracts with their building owners.
+This would enable tenants to bargain with owners to improve building conditions and to negotiate for reasonable rents.

 The ability to bargain over wages and benefits has long been established in the relationship between workers and their employers.
 The city must extend these principles to housing.
 When workers are paid unfair wages and offered inadequate benefits they can form a union and go on strike to improve working conditions.
-Currently tenants have no fundamental right to bargain with building owners.
+Currently tenants have no fundamental right to bargain with landlords.
 If tenants withhold rent, they are evicted for non-payment.
 If a tenant complains about substandard living conditions, their lease is not renewed.
-When building owners jack up rents tenants are economically evicted with no recourse.
+When landlords dramatically increase rents, tenants are economically evicted with no recourse.

 The city has for a long time believed its hands are tied by the state ban on rent control to address rent hikes.
 The city must change its attitude and push back against economic eviction by any means necessary, and establish new protections for renters beyond rent control until the ban is overturned.
 Because the city is prohibited from regulating rent directly, this proposal would enable landlords and tenants to negotiate directly over rental contracts for rents, rules, and living conditions.
-The city would enforce their right to collectively bargain with the landlord by freezing all permits, licenses, and rental registrations where the landlord has any ownership stake until they meet and negotiate in good faith with the tenants.
+The city would enforce the tenants’ right to collectively bargain with the landlord by taking action to freeze all permits, licenses, and rental registrations where the landlord has any ownership stake until they meet and negotiate in good faith with the tenants.

 Generations of Seattleites are pushed out of the city by rising rents, and new generations are locked out by rising costs.
-This calls for a fundamental re-thinking of what are morally and legally acceptable practices in our housing policy.
+This calls for a fundamental re-thinking and renewed commitment to morally and legally acceptable housing policy practices.

 25% Affordability Mandate on All New Development